|

 MARKET SUMMARY:

-Corn futures are 6 to 9 cents higher at midday Thursday; soybean futures are
+Corn futures are 4 to 5 cents higher at midday Tuesday; soybean futures are

 CORN: